-Key Outputs and Activities
+Key Activities and Results

 - Strengthening CSOs to deliver integrated CBDRR and Eco-DRR: CANARI will update its ‘Implementing Climate Change Actions’ toolkit and conduct a regional training of trainers’ workshop and follow-up virtual training sessions to build technical capacity in the Eastern Caribbean for effectively planning and delivering integrated CBDRR and Eco-DRR solutions.
 Organisational strengthening of six partner CSOs in Antigua and Barbuda, Dominica and Grenada will be facilitated by CANARI and its mentor network including coaching, one-on-one training and peer exchanges.
 These actions will be informed by technical and organisational capacity assessments at the start of the project, and at the end to measure progress.

-- Supporting practical DRR actions: Using criteria, six high-risk communities in Antigua and Barbuda, Dominica and Grenada will be identified as targets for practical actions to improve local resilience to hurricanes and other climate related disasters.
+- Supporting practical DRR actions: Using criteria, six high-risk communities (two each) in Antigua and Barbuda, Dominica and Grenada will be identified as targets for practical actions to improve local resilience to hurricanes and other climate related disasters.
 Access to small grants, coaching and mentoring will be provided to support six partner CSOs to lead and conduct participatory vulnerability assessments and action planning to identify local priorities for DRR and resilience building; and use results to design and implement practical CBDRR/Eco-DRR projects with the target communities.